 The Parable of the Talents might seem confusing at first, but it contains poignant life lessons for every Christian.

-In the parable, a rich man gives his servants coins (or the equivalent in gold, depending on which version of the Bible you’re reading) to manage during the man’s absence.
+In The Parable of the Talents, a rich man gives his servants coins (or the equivalent in gold, depending on which version of the Bible you’re reading) to manage during the man’s absence.
 Each servant is given a different amount, according to their ability.

 Those who had been given three and five doubled their amount.
 The rich man was pleased with their faithfulness and promised to entrust them with more.
 The man who was given one hid his out of fear.
 The rich man reprimanded him and gave his portion to the one who had gained the most.

-The story is a wonderful example of how we are called to use God’s gifts for His glory and a sobering reminder of God’s expectations of His children.
+The story is a wonderful example of how we are called to use God’s gifts for His glory and a firm reminder of God’s expectations of His children.
+Use the Parable of the Talents Lessons below to strengthen your relationship with God.

 5 Life Lessons from the Parable of the Talents